 Other certified International Dark Sky Park locations include California’s Anza-Borrego Desert State Park, under two hours from San Diego, and Dead Horse State Park in Utah, a great spot from which to watch meteor showers.
 A puffer vest or jacket will make for shiver-free stargazing.

 Colorado is famous as a haven for outdoor enthusiasts, but rest assured you don’t need to be a super-athlete to enjoy its natural bounties.
-At Golden Gate State Park, for example, the popular Blue Grouse Trail is only 1.6 miles; the 2.6-mile Raccoon Trail is a moderate loop that offers views of the Continental Divide.
+The Golden Gate State Park offers multiple hiking trails for different skill levels.
+Its popular Blue Grouse Trail provides 1.6 miles of hiking for beginners, while the 2.6-mile Raccoon Trail is a moderate loop that offers hikers views of the Continental Divide.

 For a completely different vibe, Minnesota’s Itasca State Park hosts not just a hundred lakes, but the headwaters of the Mississippi River.
 The Minnesota winter doesn’t stop local families from enjoying walks or snowshoeing on the park’s trails, and the visitor center’s warming house makes for a welcoming pit stop.

 This list is just the tip of the iceberg when it comes to gorgeous state parks.
-The park of your dreams may be just a stone’s throw away from your doorstep.
+From exploring the wild and rugged backcountry of your state to partaking in activities like horseback riding, hiking, sightseeing, or mountain biking, the park of your dreams may be just a stone’s throw away from your doorstep.
 To find a state park near you, visit stateparks.org.

 Leave a comment